MeganMFisher/material-ui-demo/README.md

         </nav>
 ```

 In your render under the nav element insert the Drawer component.
 This should have a prop of docked equal to false.
 A prop of width equal to 300.
-A prop of open equal to this.state.open and a prop of onRequestChange equal to a function that takes open as the parameter and sets state with that.
+A prop of open equal to this.state.open, and a prop of onRequestChange equal to a function that takes open as the parameter and sets state with that.

 ```
  <Drawer